matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/01-architecture/README.md

   - if a todo isn't in the array of todos returned from the server, assume it's new and create it on the server
 - loop through all the remote todos
   - if a todo isn't in the array of todos loaded from the local database, assume it's been created by another client since the last synchronisation and create it locally.

+This algorithm is clearly extremely inefficient as it requires downloading all the todos in one go, it requires holding all the todos that exist in memory at once, and it requires walking through all the data to figure out what needs updating.
+We get away with this because the size of the data we expect for our todos is quite small.

+## Corollary: we can't just delete todos anymore

+By choosing this approach to synchronisation if we just delete todos in the same way we are currently, when the synchronisation algorithm isn't going to be able to distinguish todos that have been previously synced with the server but deleted locallly from todos that have been added by other clients but haven't yet been downloaded.

+To work around this instead of deleting todos we will *mark todos for deletion* and only delete them once we are sure that the server has successfully deleted them.

+## Appropriate `_id`s